Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-access/microsoft-access-quiz.md

 [Reference](https://support.microsoft.com/en-us/office/make-summary-data-easier-to-read-by-using-a-crosstab-query-8465b89c-2ff2-4cc8-ba60-2cd8484667e8)

 #### Q7.
-What currency format displays a thousand separator, but not a currency symbol, such as $ or €?
+What currency format displays a thousands separator, but not a currency symbol, such as $ or €?

 - [ ] Scientific
 - [x] Standard